 Here at Matthews Specialty Vehicles, we are known as a leading specialty vehicle manufacturer.
 We stem from a legacy of greatness over the years our brand has been built on a keen focus on durability and reliability.
 We take pride in building mobile command vehicles that are used in a variety of situations across a multitude of industries.

 Additionally, we can construct custom command post trailers.
 The mobility of a self-contained trailer allows for the trailer to be inserted wherever it may be needed most.
-Following are some of the most important factors to consider when evaluating a mobile command center.
+Following are some of the most important factors to consider when evaluating any mobile command vehicle.

 In order to allow for critical incident management, a mobile command center should also have a comfortable and functional conference area.
 The introduction of NIMS/ICS brought major changes to the way natural and man-made disasters are managed.
 Most notably, there is a greater priority placed on bringing other functional areas into the briefings.
 Today’s hurricane response unit may very well have someone one from law enforcement, fire, emergency management, military, budget & planning, department of transportation or any other areas that may need consideration.